 Mission

-The Customer Standing Committee (CSC) has been established to perform the operational responsibilities previously performed by the NTIA as it relates to the performance of the IANA naming function.
+The Customer Standing Committee (CSC) has been established to perform the operational responsibilities previously performed by the US Department of Commerce National Telecommunications and Information Administration as it relates to the monitoring of performance of the IANA naming function.
 This transfer of responsibilities took effect on [date].

 The Mission of the CSC is to ensure continued satisfactory performance of the IANA function for the direct customers of the naming services.
 The primary customers of the naming services are top level domain registry operators, but also include root server operators and other non-root zone functions.